 I began piano studies at age 3, completed a doctorate from Eastman at 28, and founded my first music-tech startup not long after that.
-But that’s just where things get started.

-scroll down to see a chronological overview of my journey…
+Scroll down to see a chronological overview of my journey…

-After 20 years of formal musical training, I began studies with George Rochberg until his death in 2005.
+In 1995, after 20 years of formal musical training, I began studies with George Rochberg until his death in 2005.

 Eastman School of Music

 Graduated Eastman with Doctorate of Music (Comp/Piano/History with Computer Music Specialization)